Rolling Meadows, Illinois: History

-In 1836, Orrin Ford became the first landowner in the area that is now Rolling Meadows, staking his claim of 160 acre in an area known as Plum Grove.
-Other farm families followed, many traveling from Vermont.
-By the early 1840s, settlers had built a dam across Salt Creek and had laid claim to the entire Plum Grove area.
+The first recorded land claim in the area that later became Rolling Meadows was made in 1836 by Orrin Ford, who acquired 160 acres (0.65 km²) in an area known as Plum Grove.
+Additional farming families, many from Vermont, settled in the area in the following years.
+By the early 1840s, settlers had constructed a dam across Salt Creek and occupied the broader Plum Grove area.

-The community became part of the newly formed Palatine Township in 1850 as German immigrants arrived.
-In 1862, the Salem Evangelical Church was built, and the church's 40 ft2 cemetery still exists at the corner of Kirchoff and Plum Grove roads.
+In 1850, the settlement became part of the newly established Palatine Township as German immigrants settled in the area.
+In 1862, Salem Evangelical Church was constructed, and its 40-square-foot (3.7 m²) cemetery remains at the corner of Kirchoff and Plum Grove roads.

-In 1927, H.D.
-"Curly" Brown bought 1000 acre of land in the area with the intention of building a golf course, along with land adjacent to it for a racetrack.
-In the early 1950s, Kimball Hill purchased the land intended for the golf course, and began home sales by advertising a floor plan of his basic house in the Chicago Tribune.
-Although the response was positive, officials in neighboring Arlington Heights protested, hoping to buy the land themselves for estate homes.
-However, prospective buyers of the Kimball Hill homes persuaded the Cook County Board for zoning changes to allow Hill to proceed.
+In 1927, H. D. “Curly” Brown purchased 1,000 acres (4 km²) in the area with plans to develop a golf course and racetrack.
+In the early 1950s, Kimball Hill acquired the land originally intended for the golf course and began selling homes after advertising a model floor plan in the Chicago Tribune.
+Although the development attracted interest from prospective buyers, officials in neighboring Arlington Heights opposed the project and sought to reserve the land for estate-style housing.
+Following zoning approval from the Cook County Board, Hill proceeded with development.

-In 1953, the first families moved into the development, which Hill named Rolling Meadows, and 700 houses were sold by 1955, mostly to blue-collar workers.
-Hill donated $200 per home for a school system, and then built and equipped the first elementary school.
-He also founded the Rolling Meadows Homeowners' Association and donated land for parks, as well as funded the Clearbrook Center, which is a home for individuals with cognitive disabilities that opened in 1955.
+In 1953, the first residents moved into the development, which Hill named Rolling Meadows.
+By 1955, approximately 700 homes had been sold, primarily to blue-collar families.
+Hill contributed $200 from each home sale toward the local school system and financed the construction and equipment of the community’s first elementary school.
+He also established the Rolling Meadows Homeowners’ Association, donated land for parks, and helped fund the Clearbrook Center, a residential and support organization for individuals with cognitive disabilities that opened in 1955.

 Rolling Meadows incorporated as a city in 1955 and soon began annexing land for future development.
-The town boomed during the 1950s and 1960s as businesses moved into the area.
-Crawford's department store opened in 1957 and was the largest in the northwest suburbs, although it closed in 1994.
-An industrial park opened on North Hicks Road in 1958, and Western Electric opened a facility in the 1960s, employing 1,500 workers.
-Developers saturated the area with apartment buildings, and by 1970, multifamily dwellings made up 35 percent of the total structures in Rolling Meadows.
-Rolling Meadows complexes, however, suffered from a series of fires in the decade, prompting the city to become more stringent in their building codes, which had allowed for frame multifamily structures.
+During the 1950s and 1960s, the local economy expanded as businesses established operations in the area.
+Crawford’s department store opened in 1957 and became the largest department store in the northwestern suburbs before closing in 1994.
+An industrial park opened on North Hicks Road in 1958, and Western Electric later opened a facility that employed approximately 1,500 workers.

+Residential construction also increased during this period, and by 1970, multifamily housing accounted for 35 percent of structures in the city.
+A series of fires in apartment complexes during the decade led Rolling Meadows to adopt stricter building regulations for multifamily construction.

-By 2000, the city had begun revamping commercial areas along Kirchoff Road.
-In the south end of the city on Golf Road, corporations such as 3Com, Helene Curtis, and Charles Industries established bases in what has become known as the Golden Corridor.
+By 2000, the city had begun redeveloping commercial areas along Kirchoff Road.
+Corporations including 3Com, Helene Curtis, and Charles Industries established operations along Golf Road in the southern portion of the city, an area that became associated with the Golden Corridor.